mhoehle/hoehleatsu.github.io/_posts/2017-02-06-onomastics.md

 operations.
 To spice up the visualization we use a custom made **wordmapcloud**, which overlays the top-1 names over an alpha-channeled wordcloud of the district's name with font size proportional to frequency.
-We see little geographical variation in the top-1 names over the districts - particularly for the girls.
+In the resulting plot we see little geographical variation in the top-1 names over the districts - particularly for girls.

 <img src="http://staff.math.su.se/hoehle/blog/figure/source/2017-02-06-onomastics/WORDMAPCLOUD-1.png" style="display: block; margin: auto;" />